Shawn-Cao/form-flow-builder/Contributing.md

 ## Note on event handling

-This library leverages traditional even bubbling to delegate form change events up to the <form> element to handle.
+This library leverages native event bubbling mechanism to delegate form change events up to the <form> element to handle.